ArdentHQ/nova-image-gallery-field/README.md

 3. Add the `ImageGalleryField` field to your Nova Resource.

-4. You can optionally add the field inside a `Laravel\Nova\Panel` to make it look better.

-5. Consider that the images will be stored in a `Spatie\MediaLibrary\MediaCollections\Models\Media` collection according to the name passed as the first parameter on the field `make` method or the second parameter if set.
+4. Consider that the images will be stored in a `Spatie\MediaLibrary\MediaCollections\Models\Media` collection according to the name passed as the first parameter on the field `make` method or the second parameter if set.

-6. Use the `rules()` method to define the rules used for every single image.
+5. Use the `rules()` method to define the rules used for every single image.

-7. Use the `rulesMessages()` method to define custom validation messages for the image rules.
+6. Use the `rulesMessages()` method to define custom validation messages for the image rules.

-8. Use the `help()` method if you want to place "help" text inside the Drag & Drop area.
+7. Use the `help()` method if you want  to place "help" text inside the Drag & Drop area.

 ### Example